home-assistant-ecosystem/aiocurrencylayer/README.rst

 The file ``example.py`` contains an example about how to use this module.

-Basically it's just a wrapper to get the JSON data from a given UUID which represents the device.
+Basically it's just a wrapper.
+Enter your CurrencyLayer API key and the currency you want a quote for.
+Free subscriptions only support USD as source currency.

 .. code:: bash